nexusformat/definitions/manual/source/design.rst

 :index:`Attributes <!data objects; attributes>` are extra (meta-)information that are associated with particular fields.
-They are used to annotate the data, e.g. with physical :index:`units <units>` or calibration offsets, and may be scalar numbers or character strings.
-In addition, NeXus uses attributes to identify :index:`plottable data <NeXus basic motivation; default plot>` and their axes, etc. A description of possible attributes can be found in table :ref:`data attributes <table.ExampleAttributes>`.
+They are used to annotate the data, e.g. with physical :index:`units` or calibration offsets, and may be scalar numbers or character strings.
+In addition, NeXus uses attributes to identify :index:`plottable data <NeXus basic motivation; default plot>` and their axes, etc. A description of some of the many possible attributes can be found in the next table:
-Finally, NeXus files themselves have global attributes which are listed in the :ref:`global attributes <table.GlobalAttributes>`.
-:index:`table <data objects, attributes; global>` that identify the NeXus version, file creation time, etc.
-Attributes are identified by their names, which must be unique in each field.

 	.. compound::